 - Textured – The basking area should let turtle's plastron dry.

 - UVB light – Place the light over the basking area so the turtle can take full advantage of this important light.
 Glass blocks UVB rays which are also filtered out by water.
-Position the light out of reach and not so close that it can burn your turtles, especially if you have a few turtles that stacks on top of each other to get closer to the light.
-Make sure that the bulb can't get wet if the turtles splash; the bulb can shatter when wet, posing a hazard.
+Position the light out of reach and not so close that it can burn your turtles, especially if you have a few turtles that stack on top of each other to get closer to the light.
+Make sure that the bulb can't get wet if the turtle's splash; the bulb can shatter when wet, posing a hazard.

 - Feeding – Offering food before turtles bask will let them digest more easily.